-If a close friend said a bomb was in your house, and your response was to organise discussion groups in the PAGE01same house, where people could talk about your friend and share their interpretations of what the bomb warning meant, how do you suppose it would make the friend feel?
+If a close friend said a bomb was in your house, and your response was to organise discussion groups in the same house, where people could talk about your friend and share their interpretations of what the bomb warning meant, how do you suppose it would make the friend feel?

 You could give compliments, and say how much faith you have in that person, but if you fail to take action to locate or escape the bomb, then all your talk means nothing.
 You obviously don't really believe there is a bomb.